 Support broker information

-A support broker is hired by an individual with a disability to help create and implement life plans, manage budgets, supervise support staff, negotiate rates for supports, network within the community, and expand the circle of friends and other allies in the community.
+As a support broker you can be hired by a member with a disability to help create and implement life plans, manage budgets, supervise support staff, negotiate rates for supports, network within the community, and expand the circle of friends and other allies in the community.

-Support brokers are people who are employed directly by participants with a developmental disability.
-For participants who are minor children, the employer is the parent or legal guardian of that child.
-Support brokers help the participant develop and manage their services and supports, providing support in a way that is flexible and responsive to the needs and abilities of the participant.
-Support brokers also help the participants develop a support and spending plan, monitor the annual budget, and develop back-up plans to mitigate potential risks to the health and safety of the participant.
-Additionally, support brokers assist their employers in the process of managing employees, including recruiting, hiring, and monitoring, as necessary.
+You will be directly employed by members with developmental disabilities.
+For members who are minor children, the employer is the parent or legal guardian of that child.
+You will help the member develop and manage their services and supports, providing support in a way that is flexible and responsive to the needs and abilities of the member.
+You will help the member develop a support and spending plan, monitor the annual budget, and develop back-up plans to mitigate potential risks to the health and safety of the member.
+Additionally, you will assist your employers in the process of managing employees, including recruiting, hiring, and monitoring, as necessary.

-Support brokers are committed to a value system that supports each participant’s fundamental right to a life of dignity, self-determination, and community inclusion.
-Support brokers make sure the participant’s health and welfare is supported, assuring safety through a network of family, friends, and paid supports.
-Support brokers help provide leadership, resources, ideas, and coordination for the participants.
-They have a clear focus on helping participants identify individualized goals to increase independence and quality of life.
+As a support broker, you will need to be committed to a value system that supports each member’s fundamental right to a life of dignity, self-determination, and community inclusion.
+You will ensure the member’s health and welfare is supported, assuring safety through a network of family, friends, and paid supports.
+You help provide leadership, resources, ideas, and coordination for the members.
+You will have a clear focus on helping members identify individualized goals to increase independence and quality of life.